AmrMAbdulzaher/HackerRank-Problems/Certificate/Problem_Solving_Basic/Username_Changes/README.md

-# HackerRank Challenge: Usernames Changes
+# HackerRank Problem: Usernames Changes

-This repository contains a C solution for the HackerRank challenge "[Usernames-Changes] Challenge PS (Basic)" in the Problem Solving (Basic) track.
+This repository contains a C/Python solution for the HackerRank problem "[Usernames-Changes] Challenge PS (Basic)" in the Problem Solving (Basic) track.

 ## Problem Description